robderickson/robtools/Docs/Get-RTDhcpLeaseFromComputerName.md

 ## SYNTAX

 ```
-Get-RTDhcpLeaseFromComputerName [[-ComputerName] <String[]>] [[-DhcpServer] <String[]>]
+Get-RTDhcpLeaseFromComputerName [-ComputerName] <String[]> [[-DhcpServer] <String[]>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Gets DHCP lease information for the matching computer name.
+A wrapper for the DhcpServer module's cmdlets to get DHCP lease information for the matching computer name.
 If a DHCP server or array of DHCP servers is provided in the DhcpServer parameter, all leases in all scopes on the specified server(s) are searched.
 If no DHCP servers are provided in the DhcpServer parameter, all leases in all scopes on servers returned by Get-DhcpServerInDC are searched.

 ## EXAMPLES